What to Look For When Buying a Home Security Camera System

 Many modern security systems offer mobile apps to give homeowners more control over their home security systems.
 Home security mobile app features may include:

-• Two-way audio so you can talk to people and pets in your home.
+Two-way audio.
+With this feature, you can talk to people and pets in your home.
 This is also a great feature for video doorbell cameras, helping you catch porch pirates or avoid opening the door to solicitors.

-• Self-monitoring to check in on your home from anywhere you have an internet connection.
-Log in using a secure password and view your camera’s feed any time, whether you’re at work or on vacation.
+Self-monitoring.
+You can check in on your home from anywhere you have an internet connection.
+Log in using a secure password, and view your camera’s feed any time whether you’re at work or on vacation.

 For added protection, homeowners can sign up for professional monitoring services and feel safe knowing security professionals are watching over their home.